meangpu/DMEmoba/README.md

 ## Future plan
 - Add the shop for upgrade the status and ability of the players
 - Make the game able to do auto-attack for players which most MOBA game should have
 - Make the game able to handle more states (Expected in fully MOBA featured)
-- Make the game able to handle more states (Expected in fully MOBA featured)

 <!-- MARKDOWN LINKS & IMAGES -->